-In the BPSA, section leaders work with scouts to develop and implement a rich program of varied activities that supports the organization’s aims and methods.
-A strong BPSA program focuses on interesting activities that support advancement, service, and personal growth.
+In OSG, section leaders work with scouts to develop and implement a rich program of varied activities that supports the organization’s aims and methods.
+A strong OSG program focuses on interesting activities that support advancement, service, and personal growth.
 Each scout advances at their own pace, and every program considers both individual and group needs.

 Each section has its own advancement program designed to track a scout’s growing proficiency in a number of skill areas.
 Advancement may be completed, at least in part, individually, but it is also part of a rich scouting program, and it’s traditional for scouts to teach and learn from one another.

 Our advancement system varies from other scouting programs in three key ways:

 1. In other scouting programs, scouts earn “ranks,” e.g., Tenderfoot, First Class, etc. In OSG, we use the term “rank” to describe assigned positions such as Patrol Leader, Troop Leader, and Quartermaster.
 Badges earned to show mastery of skills and competence are known as “proficiency badges.”

 2. In OSG, we don’t award badges on a “first try,” i.e., the first time a scout demonstrates a skill.
 We allow some time to pass, showing that the skill is retained, practiced, and increasingly perfected before it’s checked off in a scout’s advancement record.
 This is true for OSG scouts of all ages.